How to Setup RainLoop with Nginx on Ubuntu Linux

 • Minimalistic resource requirements.

-• Allows for adding multiple accounts to primary one, simultaneous access to different accounts in different browser tabs is supported.
-Additional identities.
+• It allows for adding multiple accounts to the primary one; simultaneous access to different accounts in different browser tabs is supported—different identities.

 When you’re ready to get RainLoop installed on Ubuntu, follow the steps below: